Simplified calculus for semimartingales: Multiplicative compensators and changes of measure: Change of measure and its representation

 To see this, consider first the formula \eqref{eq:181109} with $V=\Log(Z)$ and then apply Corollary~\ref{C:170822.1} under the measure $\Qu$.

 \end{remark}

-\begin{corollary}[Multiplicative compensator after a change of measure] Assume the setup of Theorem~\ref{T:Girsanov} and that $W$ is $\Cx$--valued and $\Qu$--almost surely absorbed in zero after hitting zero.
+\begin{corollary}[Multiplicative compensator after a change of measure] Consider $Z$ and $\Qu$ as in Theorem~\ref{T:Girsanov}.
+Assume $W$ is a $\Cx$--valued $\P$--semimartingale and $\Qu$--almost surely absorbed in zero if it eve hits zero.
 Moreover, suppose that $\Log(W)$ is special under $\Qu$ on $\lc 0, \tau^W_c\lc$ and